 If you’re looking to increase your storage space and work area in the kitchen, a kitchen island is the perfect solution.
-Kitchen islands can range from large and multipurpose to cleverly compact; all depending on your needs and the space you have available.
+Kitchen islands are one of the trendiest kitchen features, and can range from large and multipurpose to cleverly compact; all depending on your needs and the space you have available.
 What’s more, most kitchen islands can be added to kitchens relatively easily!

 Not only do kitchen islands provide extra storage space, they are also great for adding more workspace for all of your cooking and preparation needs.
 A common complaint people have is not having enough bench space in the kitchen – and this is why a kitchen island is such a brilliant idea.